 EMT 1703 - March 31 to October 13, 2017.

-- First Day of Classes at ESA: The didactic portion of the program (lectures and practical training) starts Monday, May 1, 2017.
-Most classes are on weekdays at ESA from 0900 to 1700 hrs.
+- First Day of Classes at ESA: The didactic portion of the program (lectures and practical training) started Monday, May 1, 2017.

 - Practicums: Start in August, 2017

 - End Date of Program: Friday, October 13, 2017